connet-dev/connet/README.md

 `store-dir` in the configuration, it will try to use the following:
  - check if `CONNET_STATE_DIR` environment variable is not empty, and use that location
  - then check if `STATE_DIRECTORY` environment variable is not empty, and use that location
- - finally, try to create a new subdirectory in the current's system temporary directory (`TMPDIR`)
+ - finally, try to create a new sub-directory in the current's system temporary directory (`TMPDIR`)

-When using a temporary subdirectory, every time the server restarts it will loose any state and identity.
+When using a temporary sub-directory, every time the server restarts it will loose any state and identity.
 To prevent this, you can specify an explicit `store-dir` location, which can be reused between runs.

 ### Logging